oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

   Temperature = Number   // Current temperature observation in degrees C
 ```

-The *minf* and *maxf* TypeOptions are used to specify a minimum and/or maximum
+The *minInclusive* and *maxInclusive* TypeOptions are used to specify a minimum and/or maximum
 value that may be assigned to a Number type.
 Table 3-6 lists the *format*
 options applicable to the Number type.
 These *format* options are only relevant
 when serializing using CBOR; see the [[JADN Specification](#jadn-v10)], Section&nbsp;4.4: